Raman0110/CURD-app-with-MERN-stack/README.md

-This project is build using MERN stack.
-I used Node/Express js to create rest api which performs CRUD operation to our MongoDB database with the help of mongoose then i fetched the data in react using axios.
-User can see student details add student, update details and delete student.
+This project is build using MERN stack.Node/Express js to create rest api which performs CRUD operation to our MongoDB database then i fetched the data in react using axios.